Vyral/kevin-clancy-recruiting/_posts/2020-09-14-why-are-systems-key-for-taking-advantage-of-this-market.md

 ---
 layout: post
-title: Why Are Systems Key in Taking Advantage of This Market?
+title: Why Are Systems Key for Taking Advantage of This Market?
 date: 2020-09-14 17:26:18
 tags:
   - Transaction Management